 I meant to do two pansies on this one but after getting the first one halfway painted I realized the way I had placed it was not conducive to another.
 So I just added some buds and little daisies.

 Sunflower on soap

 The sunflower I did first was a bit larger than the one I do in the video.
-Just adjust brush size to get a larger one, and make a larger center to begin with.
+Just adjust the brush size to get a larger one, and make a larger center at the beginning.
 Though the small one is pretty too.

 Related: Paint Sunflowers for Beginners

 The violets may be the easiest to paint.
 You can do these in many colors, it does not have to be purples.